ewunitri/ValueValidation/README.md

 # ValueValidation

-Validate the correctness of every transaction of .xml
+Validate the correctness of every transaction in .xml files